OmarM-1/491-Project/README.md

 AFTER, run the model in which itll start downloading all the model weights (no training required) itll be about 30gb +-5 It should be able to run on all our device but this is just a small scale model, to utilize a better one we need to move it to a cloud computing service.

+The ai project should be able to provide workout plans based on cues given and heed safety calls when detected.
+The temperature is set as dynamic so that the workouts aren't always the same if the user so wants.
+The bot should also stay within scope and prompting the user to stay on topic as to not misuse the bot.
+The RAG provides baseline knowledge and SAFETY_AGENT checks for any cues that may be threatening to the user and urges them to seek medical attention is needed.
+SCANNER checks the AI output for accuracy and relevancy.